Key Questions to ask Your Health Insurance Agent

 Health insurance policy documents are filled with clauses, so much so that it can overwhelm any layman.
 Go through all the clauses and ask your insurance agent to specially explain the more important clauses.

 You may have bought an insurance policy 15 years ago at the age of 45 and so you may not remember the renewability clause.
 A number of times, policyholders have been turned down at the time of renewal of their insurance policy due to the age limit clause.
 It is better to check if there is any renewability age limit.
-Preferably, buy health insurance plan that has a lifelong renewability.
+It is better to choose health insurance that offers lifelong renewability.

 Sub-limit and co-payment clause